What does EtOH mean?

 How to Care for Patients Experiencing Alcohol Withdrawal

-Another ETOH medical use is to care for patients going through alcohol withdrawal.
+Another way EtOH is used in a medical environment is when caring for patients going through alcohol withdrawal.
 The physical dependence on alcohol is real and very difficult to endure.

-First, you’ll have to assess the patient as going through it.
-American Nurse Today has a really thorough explanation of how to identify ETOH withdrawal.
+First, you’ll have to assess whether the patient is going through it.
+American Nurse Today has a really thorough explanation of how to identify EtOH withdrawal.
 If your patient meets those criteria, they should be transferred to a detox unit if possible.

 After they are in detox, they will be assessed and possibly treated with medication.
 Part of detox is also flushing the body, so keep them hydrated.